- Financial Aid

 A-B Tech Community College is going through the process to receive reaffirmation of its accreditation.
 The following Q and A explains the process and organizations involved in the accreditation.

 - What is the COC?
-The Commission on Colleges is part of SACS and is responsible for the accreditation of public and private universities, senior colleges and two-year colleges.
+The Commission on Colleges is part of SACSCOC and is responsible for the accreditation of public and private universities, senior colleges and two-year colleges.
 It is comprised of approximately 1,200 colleges and universities.